In the Heights

 Lin-Manuel Miranda, obviously.
 His music is the centerpiece of the film, and he also appears in a minor role.
 Taking over the lead role Miranda originated on Broadway is his Hamilton co-star Anthony Ramos.
 The cast also includes Corey Hawkins (Straight Outta Compton, Kong: Skull Island), singer/songwriter Leslie Grace, Melissa Barrera (Vida), Olga Merediz (Broadway’s In the Heights), Daphne Rubin-Vega (the original Mimi in Broadway’s Rent), Gregory Diaz IV (Broadway’s Matilda the Musical), Stephanie Beatriz (Brooklyn Nine-Nine), Dascha Polanco (Orange Is the New Black), and Jimmy Smits.
 Jon M. Chu (Crazy Rich Asians) directs, with screenwriter Quiara Alegría Hudes adapting her book from the stage production.

 Like the Broadway musical that inspired it, In the Heights is filled with life, music, color, and passion.
 It literally radiates joy.
-What a fantastic way to kick off the summer, as we begin to emerge and heal from the stress and suffering of the past year.
-Though it’ll be available to stream with an HBO Max subscription, this new release is a great reason to get back to the cinema, if you can.
+It’s a fantastic way to celebrate the summer, as we begin to emerge and heal from the stress and suffering of the past year.
+Though it’ll be available to stream with an HBO Max subscription until July 10th, this new release is a great reason to get back to the cinema, if you can.
 For those missing the full, big-screen theatrical experience, it doesn’t get much better.

 I could have my theater-kid card revoked for saying this, but not all musicals make good movies.
 I can’t imagine, for instance, any version of Hamilton working better than the filmed stage production currently streaming on Disney+.
 Fortunately for moviegoers this summer, that’s not case for Miranda’s previous Broadway smash.
 Director Jon Chu has translated it beautifully for the screen.